dilawar/neural_recording_motion_correction/README.md

 # Video Stabilizer

-See the demo [here on youtube](https://youtu.be/vGjIFvzOOQ8)(corrected video is on right).
-Another video showing the cost of overdoing motion correction [here](https://youtu.be/zOq8m98t4uE) - (this time the corrected video is on left).
+- See the demo [here on youtube](https://youtu.be/vGjIFvzOOQ8)(corrected video is on right).
+- Another video showing the cost of overdoing motion correction [here](https://youtu.be/zOq8m98t4uE) - (this time the corrected video is on left).

+This is optmized for recordings from neurons.
+It might even work on any recording which has small feature sizes.
+It can not correct large fluctuation.
+On normal video recordings, this application will be quite slow.

+If you like the output but want to tweak it, let me know.

 # Dependencies

+Development package of following libraries.

 - libtiff
 - opencv

 # Build and install